Tiffany-Bergett/Data_projects_TripleTen/Manhattan Vacation Rental Market Project/README.md

 -"Building staff" equates to a Doorman
 -A listing of 9k can be excluded when examining price/review due to it being an extreme outlier.

-#### Process:
-I first explored, filtered, and cleaned the data.
-Then I created aggregations and pivot tables to determine the type of properties that should be targeted.
-I performed calculations, pivot tables, and charts to determine occupancy and estimated revenue.
-I went a step further and chose to do an optional analysis to determine what attributes are important for a vacation rental.
-Lastly, I finalized the formatting for the client's readability.

-#### Findings:
+#### Findings and Recommendations:
-1. The top 10 attractive neighborhoods for vacation rentals are as follows: Lower East Side, Hell's Kitchen, Harlem, Midtown, Upper West Side, Chelsea, East Village, East Harlem, West Village, Upper East Side.
+1. The top recommended neighborhoods for vacation rentals are as follows: Lower East Side, Hell's Kitchen, Harlem, Midtown, Upper West Side, Chelsea, East Village, East Harlem, West Village, Upper East Side.
-2. The most popular vacation rental size is 1 bedroom overall.
-Lower East Side has the largest 1-bedroom demand.
+2. The top rental size is 1 bedroom overall.
+Lower East Side properties should have 1-bedrooms to meet demand.
 Hell's Kitchen prefers 2 bedrooms and Midtown prefers Studio.
 3. The estimated annual revenue based on top listing characteristics is $69,957.
 4. Fridays have the highest occupancy rate out of the week, average occupancy is 86.4%.
 5. Instant bookings do have higher occupancy rates, statistically significant, average is 52%.